© 1997-2014 Jerry Emanuelson

 Although hypnotherapy may be a useful first step for many people, after more than 17 years of maintaining this Needle Phobia Page, I have yet to encounter a single case where hypnotherapy alone worked satisfactorily.
 That may change, though, since the percentage of the population who experience needle phobia as a classic phobia has roughly tripled since I started this page.

 For those who experience the vasovagal (fainting) type of needle phobia, there are other techniques, such as Applied Tension, that can prevent loss of consciousness during or after needle procedures.
-There are very large differences in various evaluations of the effectiveness of Applied Tension, but it is a technique that is worth serious consideration.
+There are very large differences in various evaluations of the effectiveness of Applied Tension, but it is a technique that is worth very serious consideration.

 I have a separate web page with details about the prevalence of needle phobia.
 This is an early version of the "Prevalence" page, and I will be adding more relevant information later, especially as more studies are done.